 An Indian Dutch man

 ‘I think I can boast that I’ve succeeded in my aspiration to become an Indian Dutch man: I am completely addicted to cycling, and pancakes with cheese and bacon have become my favorite food.
-No matter the weather, I cycle to work every day – 25 minutes there and 25 minutes back – and I absolutely love it.
-My next move is to buy a racing bike – I look forward to taking my cycling addiction to the next level.
-My wife, Aradhita, and I dated for 8.5 years before we got married last year.
-She moved here from India earlier this year.
+I used to cycle to work every day, (before the lockdown) – 25 minutes there and 25 minutes back – and I absolutely loved it.
+Oddly enough, my best cycling experience was when it snowed heavily.
+My colleagues think of me as crazy for saying that, but in a dark winter evening, when you cycle your way through glittering white snow, it feels like you are riding through the clouds… that’s a mesmerizing experience.
+My wife, Aradhita, and I dated for 8.5 years before we got married in 2018.
+She joined me in the Netherlands in January, 2019.
 Although she had never ridden a bicycle before, it only took her a few days to get hooked, too Alongside cycling and Dutch food, the local sense of humor also really appeals to me.
 It’s rare in India to experience such candor and to hear the kind of self-deprecating jokes people tend to make here.
 It didn’t take long for me to adjust; I guess I have always been an Eastern man with a Western mind.’